jugechengzi/Rationalization-MGR/readme.md

 # MGR: Multi-generator based Rationalization
 This repo contains Pytorch implementation of [MGR: Multi-generator based Rationalization  (ACL 2023 main conference)](https://arxiv.org/abs/2305.04492).

 Preparing code can be an exhausting task.
-Please consider giving our repository a star as a token of encouragement.
+We would be grateful if you would star this repo before cloning it.
 If you have any questions, just open an issue or send us an e-mail.
 Thank you!